The Essential Steps to Follow When Buying Property in Phuket, Thailand

 As the procedure for making an application for either is lengthy and complicated, it is best done through a competent Thai lawyer.
 Thai Residential can assist you in recommending a lawyer for this purpose.

 You can read more about Investment Promotion and BOI here:

 Buying in Your Thai Spouse’s Name

-As always, we recommend you always consult a reputable lawyer if purchasing a property through a Thai Spouse.
+As always, we recommend you consult a reputable lawyer if purchasing a property through a Thai spouse.

 You can read more on buying a house in your Thai spouses name here: